thehaguefreek/thehaguefreek.github.io/_posts/2020-05-05-install-boinc.md

 ### Restrict CPU usage

-If you use your computer for other applications or if your system can't handle a constant 100% load, you might want to limit the CPU usage
+If you use your system for other applications as well or if your system can't handle a constant 100% load, you might want to limit the CPU usage

 You can override the global settings by editing: **/var/lib/boinc-client/global_prefs_override.xml**